azeus/explore_libraries/README.md

 Explore Libraries Repository

-This repository is a growing collection of Python libraries, both internal (standard library) and external, categorized by their functionality.
-The goal is to document my journey as I explore and experiment with up to 500 libraries(umm maybe more?).
-Each section contains a brief description of the libraries and links to their documentation.
+This repository is a growing collection of Python libraries, categorized by their functionality.
+The goal is to document my journey as I explore and experiment with Python’s vast ecosystem, including standard library modules and external libraries.
+The target?
+Exploring up to 500 libraries (maybe more?).
+Each section includes a brief description of the libraries, their use cases, and links to relevant documentation.

 Table of Contents